Integrate Catalyst SD-WAN Manager with Security Cloud Control

 From the Select Organization drop-down list, choose an organization.

-The organizations displayed in the list are based on the region where the Security Cloud Control is deployed.
+The list of organizations displayed in the drop-down depends on the region where Security Cloud Control is deployed.

 Step 5